VzBoT3D/VzBoT-Vz330/Assemblies BOM and STL/PrintHeads/Vz-Print Head Alu-CF/MGN9 version/Direct Drive/Orbiter/README.md

 - 2x M3 8mm Ultra low profiles
 ![image](https://user-images.githubusercontent.com/37383368/147398881-df27f4f5-bbb1-4617-b962-94aa31d1ceae.png)

+# Adapter plate:

-# The adapter has 2 versions.
+2 versions.
 One that uses inserts and one that you screw directly into plastic.
 Both version are fine, except the one with inserts can be screwed and unscrewed several times.
 If you wish to use the one without inserts, you can print a couple of adapter for spare parts when/if you disassemble it.

 ![image](https://user-images.githubusercontent.com/37383368/147398943-5686360a-ea5f-4cdf-bb98-aabe11347dc0.png)